skryblans

 I'm not very good at learning either.

-As Monty Don explains something on Gardeners World on the TV that J has prompted me to pay attention to, I tell her "Yes, yes, I've got that," only for whatever it was he said to resist being stored by any half-interested brain cells—it just fades away silently into the aether at the beginning of the next segment of the program.
+As Monty Don explains something on Gardeners World on the TV, that J has prompted me to pay attention to, I tell her "Yes, yes, I've got that," Then, whatever it was he said rejects being stored by any half-interested brain cells – it just fades away silently into the aether at the beginning of the next segment of the program.

 Also, I get bogged down or distracted by how or what methods or apps I am going to use if I try to make plans or notes.
-Consequently there are half-formed plans and undated and uncategorised snippets of disorganised information in about twenty different apps sprawled all over my computer.
+Consequently there are half-formed plans and undated and uncategorised snippets of disorganised information in about fifteen different apps I've decided at some time are perfect for the job, sprawled all over my computer.

-Often, all I am doing out in the garden is attempting to control some element or other of the garden we already have, rather than applying any ideas and themes of my own to it.
-At its most basic level, I am merely preventing the garden looking like it's been abandoned and nature has been let loose to consume the house.
+Often, all I am actually doing out in the garden is attempting to control some element or other of the garden we already have, rather than applying any ideas and themes of my own to it.
+At its most basic level, I am merely preventing the garden looking like it's been abandoned and nature has been let loose to consume the whole place.

 All of my often hefty work seems to be cutting back and clearing up what has already grown too much.
-Mainly, I don't want it looking too much like the rotting bodies of the occupants may be discovered if anyone can be bothered to hack their way through the massively overgrown thickets and dodge the feral cats to get to the house.
+Mainly, I don't want it looking too much like the rotting bodies of the occupants may be discovered if anyone can be bothered to hack their way through the massively overgrown thickets, dodge the feral cats, and get to the house in there somewhere.

 That's why we have an oak tree sapling, five years old now, growing in the front meadow area.
 It arrived, and I've left it there to grow.
 It deserves to, simply by having survived to make the start.
 And why there are a couple of now three meter tall sycamore trees growing out of the front bank that borders the lane.
 And a hazel and numerous other spontaneously arrived hawthorn trees growing in the bank on the side of the driveway.